Rotekoppen/partytube/README.md

 # PartyTube
-Simple light Youtube video requesting system, for playing them on a big screen
+Simple tiny Youtube video requesting system, for playing them on a big screen

 ## Setup